Skip to main content

 ashp

-Deciding the best time to buy an air source heat pump can be challenging.
-Some incentives are already here, and larger incentives are coming.
-However, many details about the timing and qualifications for future incentives are unknown.
-This post covers what we know now (as of the last update), and when you may want to buy your heat pump, and when you may want to wait.
+Deciding the best time to buy a heat pump can be challenging.
+Some incentives are already here, and some incentives are arriving later.
+However, not all the details about future incentives have been declared.
+This post covers what we know now (as of the last update) to help you decide whether to buy a heat pump sooner or later.

 What we know now